Skip to Content

 On a previous trip I stayed outside La Fortuna at Miradas Arenal Hotel.
 It’s not in same class as the four hotels above but it’s a solid option if you are looking for someplace local, comfortable and very budget friendly.

-miradas arenal have fresh-water pools that get hotter and more scenic as you follow them up a small hill. the volcanic water is unfiltered and slightly green, but so goo for you.
+Miradas arenal have fresh-water pools that get hotter and more scenic as you follow them up a small hill.
+The volcanic water is unfiltered and slightly green, but so goo for you.

 The best part of the property is a series of hot springs that go from lukewarm to pretty hot as you walk uphill from the pool.
 They’re unfiltered and the water is a brown-ish green but they have more than a dozen minerals and are great for your skin so don’t be afraid.